vagnerbezerraf/RealTimeGame/README.md

 - Used to build the Web API.

-### Entity Framework Core
+### SignalR

-- Used for data access and object-relational mapping (ORM).
+- Used for a realtime server with Websocket technology
-- Package: Microsoft.EntityFrameworkCore.Design

-### MediatR

-- Used to implement the Mediator pattern, facilitating decoupled communication between components.
-- Package: MediatR

 ### Docker